 Accidents involving large commercial vehicles are especially devastating.
 The size, weight, and momentum of 18-wheelers can quickly take their toll on smaller vehicles such as passenger cars and motorcycles.
 If you or a family member has been involved in a collision with a commercial vehicle, you understand this all too well.
-It is important for those who have been injured or lost a loved one in a collision to get legal advice concerning the liability of the trucker and trucking company.
+It is important for those who have been injured or lost a loved one in a collision to get advice from an attorney concerning the liability of the trucker and trucking company.
 This includes cases in which the negligent supervision of a driver or other employee may have been a factor in the crash.
-The truck accident attorneys at Cohn & Smith can advise people in Pembroke Pines and the surrounding cities about their rights and options.Holding a Trucking Company Accountable for Negligent Supervision
+The Pembroke Pines truck accident attorneys at Cohn & Smith can advise victims about their rights and options.Holding a Trucking Company Accountable for Negligent Supervision

 Truck accident lawsuits begin with an analysis of whether someone’s negligence caused or contributed to the collision.
 Negligence means that a person or entity failed to act in a manner that was reasonable and prudent under the circumstances.
 There are four main questions to consider in a negligence case: